hurdad/qfs-mapred/README.md

 Overview
 =============

-qfs_mapred is a simple streaming map reduce implementation using qfs and gearman.
+qfs-mapred is a simple streaming map reduce implementation using qfs and gearman.

 Components
 -------
-QFS – Quantcast File System : Distributed, fault tolerant file system based on GFS, written in C++.
+QFS – [Quantcast File System](https://github.com/quantcast/qfs): Distributed, fault tolerant file system based on GFS, written in C++.
 Swap out replacement for Hadoop's HDFS.

 Gearman – Job queue framework used to send generic task to workers.
 Simple framework for forking application code to other computers.